 - ½ teaspoon black pepper, or more to your preference

-- 1 (15 ounces) can of green beans
+- 1 (15 ounces) can of green beans, juices and all

-- 1 (15 ounces) can of tomato soup
+- 1 (15 ounces) can of tomato soup (preferably organic)

-- Preheat oven to 275 degrees F.
+- Preheat oven to 275° F.

-- Lastly, pour the tomato soup (or marinara) and cream of mushroom soup over the top.
-Gently combine with a spoon if you want but not necessary.
+- Dump the can of green beans, liquid and all, over the top of meat and vegetables.
+Then, pour the tomato soup and cream of mushroom soup over the top.
+Gently combine with a spoon if you want, but not necessary.
+Tightly cover with foil.

-- Tightly cover with foil.
-Place casserole dish on a cookie sheet with sides, in case of overflow.
-Bake at 275 degrees for 5 hours.
+- Place casserole dish on a cookie sheet with sides, in case of overflow.
+Bake for 5 hours.
 Don’t peek!